sohncompositions/sohn-compositions-portfolio/README.md

         "email": "example@gmail.com",
         // You can make a link from the email by using {email} anywhere in the caption message:
-        "formCaption": "Send an email to {email} or fill below", "emailServer": {
+        "formCaption": "Send an email to {email} or fill below",
+        // (updated for Version 2.1.0) Add services to your list of dropdown options on the contact page email form.
+These are now the 'Subject' field values.
+        "selections":[
+            "Other",
+            "Service 1",
+            "Service 2"
+        ],
+        "emailServer": {
             // API endpoint for sending emails
             "url": "https://<your-node-emailer-domain>.com/api/emailer"